megardn/PennLINC.github.io/docs/Contributing/project-documentation.md

 ---
 layout: default
-title: Project Documentation
+title: Complete Project Documentation
+parent: Contributing
 has_children: false
-has_toc: false
+has_toc: true
-nav_order: 3
+nav_order: 2
 ---

 # Project Documentation with GitHub Pages

+In the event that you've completed and/or published a large project with PennLINC, you may want to write documentation for replication and easy sharing.
+The recommended way of doing this is to create a website for the Github repository of the project, using Github Pages.

-To write documentation for a project using GitHub Pages, begin by going to this tutorial [here](https://www.thinkful.com/learn/a-guide-to-using-github-pages/).
-The steps outlined here will guide you through the steps at the link.
+To write documentation for a finished project using GitHub Pages, begin by going to this tutorial [here](https://www.thinkful.com/learn/a-guide-to-using-github-pages/).
+The steps outlined below will guide you through the same steps as in the link.

 ## GitHub Pages tutorial